 - i.
-To be ready to respond immediately to calls from the District to report to work, and provide service; - ii.
+To be ready to respond immediately to District calls, report to work, and provide service; - ii.
 To be reachable at all times by telephone; - iii.
 To remain within a reasonable distance of the work location (normally, no more than 1 hour); - iv.
-To not participate in any activity which might impair the ability to perform assigned duties; - v.
-With supervisor approval, employees on standby shall have the option to trade their assigned standby duty with another qualified employee in the same unit or division; - vi.
+To not participate in any activity that might impair the ability to perform assigned duties. - v.
 Standby shall be assigned to two (2) people per 24-hour period.

-5.7 CERTIFICATION PAY
+5.7 Certification Pay